Nils204/Cyclistic-capstone-project/README.md

 This capstone project is divided into 2 sections:
 1. The data preparation/processing/analysis phases are done via Rstudio (using Tivdyverse packages)
 2. The data visualization is done via [**Tableau**](https://public.tableau.com/app/profile/nils.nijman/viz/Cyclistic_completed/Tripstotal?publish=yes)
-3. The endresults are presented via a PowerPoint presentation and can be found in the full_report pdf.
+3. The endresults can be found in the full_report pdf and as a slideshow presentation in the repository.

 Below you can find the structure and layout of my work with Rstudio.
-For a complete overview including code please refer to the full_report pdf.

 # **Table of content**
 * 1.The scenario
 * 2.Ask